smithrockmaker/Barca22/_sources/journal/Bruce.md

 Another thing I'm trying to discuss with myself is engaging with the students/participants through the classes and shared experiences but acknowledging that each of us will create our own trip experiences.
 We are here as a group and yet we are also here as individuals and it is not on me to organize get togethers.
 I hope they happen naturally but I need to be attentive to boundaries around my own needs.
 Hmmmmm...

 A couple of big items have been checked off the list (taxes, money management tools, unlocked phones, meds) while there are still a couple more that I need to check into before we go (social security/medicare).
 Sort of getting down to the wire....

+#### 24 hrs out 16/03/2022

+Well, we finally heard where our apartment is (Carrer del Clot 182 C).
+El Clot is apparently an older neighborhood that has a distinctly Catalan leaning.
+The apartment is a few blocks NE of the Clot metro station which serves the L1 and L2 metro lines.
+L1 will get me to Arc de Triomf and L2 will get me to Placa de Tetuan.
+Cool!

+Current plan is to book a taxi to get us to the apartment ([Welcome Pickups](https://www.welcomepickups.com/barcelona/airport-transfer-book/?tap_a=35776-9a5baf&tap_s=312303-1982ae]) or [BCN Taxi](https://www.booktaxibcn.com/services/73-book-taxi-barcelona-airport-transfers)) The Aerobus finishes at Placa Catalunya which is still a mile away.
+The bus will be about 16&euro; and the Welcome Pickup is only 37&euro;.
+Seems like a modest difference given how tired we will be and just schlepping the bags etc.

+Just doing a little exploring on google and it would appear that the restaurant Lanto (Carrer de Valencia 646) is very muich loved by all who go there.
+Perhaps it's expensive - I have no idea -  but it's just a block or so away and everyone seems to love it and the responses from the owners are lovely.
+Similarly the Italian restaurant just down the block (La Biga) impresses many folks.
+Seems like we won't starve in the first few days:)

+Getting quite excited to start this trip.
+The main worry is the aggravation if we can't make the connecting flight to BCN from Paris.
+We are likely to need to get from a 2E terminal (non Schegen) to 2F which are the Schengen flights.
+Air France runs most of it's flights from Terminal 2.
+Here are some helpful articles to scan if we can find out where we land and leave.
+[Navigating CDG](https://seetheworld.travelforkids.com/travel-tips-navigating-charles-de-gaulle-airport/) gives a general sense of the layout.
+[Air France](https://easycdg.com/passenger-information/connecting-flight-connections-paris-cdg-airport/transfer-terminal-2e/terminal-2e-to-terminal-2f/) has a apparently clear guide for getting from 2E gates (International arrivals) to 2F gates (Schengen flights).
+We'll hope that we don't arrive at a 'K' gate which will push us very hard to make it to our BCN flight.
+As soon as we know our arrival gate I need to take a look at these and get some familiarity.